-At this point, if you don't own a pair of Blundstones, are you even an outdoorist?
-Or a fashion cool kid for that matter?
+At this point, if you don't already own a pair of Blundstones, are you even an outdoorist?
+Or a fashion cool kid?
+Or just, like, a person that likes convenience and hates wet feet?
 The iconic Australian work boot is everywhere.
 And for good reason.
-They slides on easy, protects against the elements, and looks damn fine with just about any outfit.
+They slide on easy, protect against the elements, and look damn fine with just about any outfit.
 But they're everywhere.
 The secret is well out.

-After recently losing a single Blunnie in a ski hill parking lot (don't ask, I have no idea how it happened either), I decided to expand my horizons and search out an alternative all-purpose pull-on boot.
+After losing a single Blunnie in a ski hill parking lot last winer (don't ask, I have no idea how it happened either), I decided to expand my horizons and search out an alternative all-purpose pull-on boot.
 Lucky for you, I'm willing to share my findings.

 The best alternative on the list is no doubt the Rossi Endura.
 Hell, it's even an upgrade.
 Like Bludstone, Rossi is an Australian staple.
 But unlike Blundstone, each Rossi boot is still made in Oz.
 With thicker leather, an air-cushioned sole, and a hefty leather rear pull tab that won't tear off, this boot won my search by a mile.
-Just be sure to size up a full 1 or 1.5 sizes, as Aussie sizing is unisex.
+Just be sure to triple check your correect size, as Aussie sizing is unisex, from what we can gather.

 Price: $145 SHOP NOW